-The Society was founded in 1921 by Charles E. Ferris, the first dean of the UT College of Engineering and a group of leading members of the community.
+The Society was founded in 1921 by Charles E. Ferris, first dean of the University of Tennessee's College of Engineering, and a group of leading members of the community.

 Usually the society meets on the second Monday of each month.

-It is estimated that some 4,000 luncheon meetings have been held over the past 99 years.
+Records indicate that more than 4,000 luncheon meetings have been held over the past 100 years.

-The presentations are planned to be informative and educational, and provide person to person contact with experts in the field.
+The presentations are planned to be informative and educational.
+They provide person to person contact with experts in the field.

 Monday meetings are announced in the Wednesday Knoxville News Sentinel Shopper News.